pattern-agentic/lib-python-messaging/README.md

 # Pattern Agentic Messaging

-An async SLIM wrapper with FastAPI-like interface
+An async SLIM wrapper with a FastAPI-like interface

 ## Installation